 Did you know June is Men’s Health Month?
-As you might imagine, the goal is to raise awareness about common health issues men face and to spread knowledge about how to prevent, treat, and detect these problems.
+As you might imagine, the goal is to raise awareness about common health issues men face and spread knowledge about preventing, treating, and detecting these problems.

 It’s important to take care of yourself and look after your health and wellbeing.
 This is vital for everyone; you, your spouse, your kids, your loved ones, and your friends.
 Across the nation, there are all kinds of resources to accomplish these goals.